ccorcos/ccorcos.github.io/projects/_posts/2008-9-1-electric-truck.md

 ![](/img/etruck/done.jpg)

 This was a long and frustrating project.
 We figured things out my calling up manufacturers of different parts and asking how to use them!
-Most of the parts came from [Canada Electric Vehicles Ltd.](http://www.canev.com)
+Most of the parts came from [Canada Electric Vehicles Ltd.](http://www.canev.com){: .link}

 First, we stripped the car of anything that wasn't needed: the gas tank, exhaust pipes, engine, etc.